Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Wenshan Hot Spring (文山溫泉)

 One of the great “secrets” of Taroko Gorge is Wenshan Hot Spring.
-Once very popular, the creek-side hot spring was destroyed in a landslide then off limits for years.
+Once very popular, the creek-side hot spring was destroyed in a landslide many years ago and official closed every since.

 There isn’t much left of it, but you can still sneak in for a hot bath in magnificent natural settings.
 Find out exactly how to find it here.
 I’ve also got this article introducing the most incredible Taiwanese hot springs, which of course includes Wenshan.